 Resumption of production in Libya and the price of oil.

-This is a bonus, so to speak, due to the unfavorable political and economic situation within the country.
+This is, so to speak, a bonus, due to the unfavorable political and economic situation within the country.

 Many experts say that Libya's increased production is the main obstacle preventing the price of oil from rising to $60 per barrel.